pavelanni/python-vacation/docs/Python_vacation_day3.md

 ValueError: invalid literal for int() with base 10: 'ghkflkjhdg'
 ```

 "Look at this last message.
-You see: Python tells us that we have entered an invalid literal for integer number.
+You see: Python tells us that we have entered an invalid literal for an integer number.
 Which means: anything besides letters from 0 to 9.
-Also it's interesting that Python tells us that they are invalid for 'base 10'.
-Which means for decimal system.
+Also, it's interesting that Python tells us that they are invalid for 'base 10'.
+Which means for the decimal system.
 If we tried to convert it as a hexadecimal number, some letters wouldn't be complete gibberish.
-Like for example if you would enter `ffdfdffdfd` and tried to convert it as hexadecimal number (i.e. with base=16), it would be absolutely fine.
+Like for example if you would enter `ffdfdffdfd` and tried to convert it as a hexadecimal number (i.e. with base=16), it would be absolutely fine.
 But I digressed.

 "`ValueError` is the word which tells us that there is an exception and we should handle it somehow.
 There are other errors: `SyntaxError`, `ZeroDivisionError`, `TypeError`...
 You can find some examples in the Python official tutorial here: (https://docs.python.org/3/tutorial/errors.html).
 Let's take an example from the tutorial, it does exactly what we want.
 Look:"